Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 #### When I try to compile my code, it says type K#1 is not compatible with type K#2, or something similar.

 If you're defining an inner class, make sure it does not redeclare a new generic type parameter, e.g. the first `<Z>` given in `private class MapWizard<Z> implements Iterator<Z>{` should not be there!

+#### I'm getting a "No JSON object could be decoded" error.

+While `GuitarString` is a guitar string simulator, it should not involve playing any sounds.
+The playing should be done by the `GuitarString` client.

+#### Do I need to implement `remove()` from the Iterator interface?
+Classically, when you implement an interface, you need to write the actual definition of every declared method.
+However, it is not required for you to implement `default` methods, and in Java 8, `remove()` is a default method.

 Credits: RingBuffer figures from [wikipedia](http://en.wikipedia.org/wiki/Circular_buffer).
 This assignment adapted from [Kevin Wayne's Guitar Heroine](http://nifty.stanford.edu/2012/wayne-guitar-heroine/) assignment.